antogyn/impostor/packages/backend/README.md

 - `startGame` - Start the game (host only)
 - `kickPlayer` - Kick a player from the room (host only)
 - `getRoom` - Get room details

+## Room Auto-Deletion

+Rooms are automatically deleted after 3 hours of inactivity using Deno KV's Time To Live (TTL) feature.
+This helps keep the database clean and prevents accumulation of abandoned rooms.

+How it works:
+- When a room is created or updated, a TTL of 3 hours is set
+- Any room activity (joining, leaving, starting a game) resets the TTL
+- If no activity occurs for 3 hours, the room is automatically deleted
+- No manual cleanup or cron jobs are needed

 ## Deployment